tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This isn’t just a book – if you’ve got a copy of the herbal compendium, then you’ve also got bags of dried herbs, gardening tools, dirt under your fingernails and things growing in your hair.
 You get a +4 bonus to any skill checks relating to herb lore and plant life, and you almost always have a herbal remedy to deal with a problem or free-form challenge.
 At the very least, you can say what sort of herb could help in the current situation, and you know the regions it’s said to grow in.

 **Quirk:** Always grubby.

 ---

+#### Hymnal of the Divinities

+This item allows its bearer to roll to sustain bard songs sung by an ally.
+Both you and your bard ally get to make a roll to sustain; as long as one of you succeeds, the song may continue.
+You may keep sustaining a song even if the bard is dead, unconscious or otherwise unable to sing.

+**Quirk:** Puritanical, especially when it comes to frivolous entertainments.

+---

+#### Litany of the Light

+_Recharge 6+:_ In order to benefit from this book’s effect, your character must have recently preached or recited an extract from it to your allies, so it’s of no use when ambushed or if you don’t have time to prepare for battle.
+When you cast a divine spell that targets more than one ally, you may target one additional ally who listened to your preaching earlier.

+**Quirk:** Loves the sound of your own voice.

+---